 Pip was awarded Queensland Local Hero in the 2018 Australia of the Year Awards, and is always looking for opportunities to expand the impact of Juiced TV regional children's wards throughout Queensland, as well as to interstate hospitals.

 Steph always knew she needed a job that would harness her creativity and allow her to connect with people with purpose, so leaving her hometown of Adelaide to join the Juiced Crew was an easy decision.
 Steph has spent the last few years earning her Bachelor of Journalism degree, travelling the world, and managing and reporting for online publication, ‘Who Won’, showcasing Adelaide’s senior high school sports competitions.

 Her passion for TV production, engaging with people and sharing their stories was heightened after assisting on the Channel Seven production ‘SA Life’, and Steph has now brought her bubbly energy to the hospital to improve the lives of sick kids.

 Amanda got her start the film & television industry working on a low-budget film back in 2006.
 With lots of hard work and a bit of luck, she has since coordinated many projects from documentaries, feature films, commercials & children’s television shows such as The Horseman, Mental, Bindi’s Bootcamp, Totally Wild, Queensland Weekender and Creek to Coast.

-Two years after joining the Juiced TV team she still gets extremeley excited about co-ordinating the special guests, entertainment and external hospital experiences that make Juiced TV what it is.
+She loves nothing more than bringing together the special guests, entertainment and external hospital experiences that make Juiced TV what it is!

 Dale has worked in TV since 1993 on everything from news, to game shows and international reality programs.